-Generic Name Adult Dose Pediatric Dose Availability 36 weeks of peg interferon alfa and ribavirin.
-Sofosbuvir Treatment of chronic HCV genotype 1 and 4 infection: Safety and Tablet: Tablet: 400 mg QD for 12 weeks (with peginterferon alfa and efficacy in 400 mg ribavirin) or 24 weeks (with ribavirin alone in patients children have ineligible to receive an interferon-based regimen) not been established.
-Treatment of chronic HCV genotype 2 infection : Tablet: 400 mg QD for 12 weeks in combination with ribavirin Treatment of chronic HCV genotype 2 infection: Tablet: 400 mg QD for 24 weeks in combination with ribavirin Patients with Hepatocellular Carcinoma Awaiting Liver Transplantation : Administer sofosbuvir in combination with ribavirin for up to 48 weeks or until the time of liver transplantation, whichever occurs first, to prevent post-transplant infection Combination Products Ledipasvir/ Treatment of chronic HCV genotype 1 infection: Safety and Tablet: sofosbuvir Tablet: 90/400 mg QD for 8 to 12 weeks (treatment-naïve efficacy in 90/400 mg with or without cirrhosis or treatment-experienced without children have cirrhosis) or 90/400 mg QD for 24 weeks (treatment- not been experienced with cirrhosis). established.
-Treatment of chronic HCV genotype 4, 5 and 6 infection: Tablet: 90/400 mg QD for 12 weeks (with or without cirrhosis) Ombitasvir/ Treatment of genotype 1a chronic HCV infection without Safety and Tablet: paritaprevir/ cirrhosis efficacy in 12.5/75/50 ritonavir/ Tablet: Two ombitasvir/paritaprevir/ritonavir 12.5/75/50 mg children have mg dasabuvir tablets QD and one dasabuvir 250 mg tablet BID with not been (Ombitasvir/ ribavirin for 12 weeks established. paritaprevir/ ritonavir) Treatment of genotype 1a chronic HCV infection with cirrhosis 250 mg Tablet: Two ombitasvir/paritaprevir/ritonavir 12.5/75/50 mg (Dasabuvir) tablets QD and one dasabuvir 250 mg tablet BID with ribavirin for 24 weeks (12 weeks may be considered for some patients based on prior treatment history) Treatment of genotype 1b chronic HCV infection without cirrhosis Tablet: Two ombitasvir/paritaprevir/ritonavir 12.5/75/50 mg tablets QD and one dasabuvir 250 mg tablet BID for 12 weeks Treatment of genotype 1b chronic HCV infection with cirrhosis Tablet: Two ombitasvir/paritaprevir/ritonavir 12.5/75/50 mg tablets QD and one dasabuvir 250 mg tablet BID with ribavirin for 12 weeks Treatment of genotype 1 chronic HCV infection in liver transplant recipients with normal hepatic function and mild

-Generic Name Adult Dose Pediatric Dose Availability fibrosis (F2 or lower) Tablet: Two ombitasvir/paritaprevir/ritonavir 12.5/75/50 mg tablets QD and one dasabuvir 250 mg tablet twice daily with ribavirin for 24 weeks Ombitasvir/ paritaprevir/ ritonavir Treatment of chronic HCV genotype 4 in combination with ribavirin, in patients without cirrhosis: Tablet: Two tablets QD (in the morning) with a meal without regard to fat or calorie content plus weight-based ribavirin for 12 weeks.† Safety and efficacy have not been established.
-Tablet: 12.5/75/50 mg
+Generic Name Adult Dose Pediatric Dose Availabil ity Ledipasvir/sofo sbuvir Treatment of chronic HCV genotype 1 infection:Tablet: 90/400 mg QD for 8 to 12 weeks (treatment- naïve with or without compensated cirrhosis or treatment-experienced without cirrhosis) or 90/400 mg QD for 24 weeks (treatment-experienced with compensated cirrhosis) or 90/400 mg QD in combination with ribavirin for 12 weeks (decompensated cirrhosis).Treatment of chronic HCV genotype 1 infection (liver transplant recipients with no cirrhosis or compensated cirrhosis):Tablet: 90/400 mg QD in combination with ribavirin for 12 weeksTreatment of chronic HCV genotype 1 infection (liver transplant recipients with no cirrhosis or compensated Safety and efficacy in children have not been established.
+Tablet: 90/400 mg Ombitasvir/ paritaprevir/ ritonavir/ dasabuvir compensated cirrhosis)Treatment of genotype 1a chronic HCV infection without cirrhosisTablet: Two ombitasvir/paritaprevir/ritonavir 12.5/75/50 mg tablets QD and one dasabuvir 250 mg tablet BID with ribavirin for 12 weeksTreatment of genotype 1a chronic HCV infection with compensated cirrhosis Tablet: Two ombitasvir/paritaprevir/ritonavir 12.5/75/50 mg tablets QD and one dasabuvir 250 mg tablet BID with ribavirin for 24 weeks (12 weeks may be considered for some patients based on prior treatment history) Safety and efficacy in children have not been established.
+Tablet: 12.5/75/5 0 mg (Ombitas vir/ paritapre vir/ ritonavir) 250 mg (Dasabuv ir) Treatment of genotype 1b chronic HCV infection with compensated cirrhosis or no cirrhosis Tablet: Two ombitasvir/paritaprevir/ritonavir 12.5/75/50 mg tablets QD and one dasabuvir 250 mg tablet BID for 12 weeks Treatment of genotype 1 chronic HCV infection in liver transplant recipients with normal hepatic function and mild fibrosis (F2 or lower) Tablet: Two ombitasvir/paritaprevir/ritonavir 12.5/75/50 mg tablets QD and one dasabuvir 250 mg tablet twice daily with ribavirin for 24 wooko Ombitasvir/ paritaprevir/ ritonavir daily with ribavirin for 24 weeks Treatment of chronic HCV genotype 4 in combination with ribavirin, in patients without cirrhosis : Tablet: Two tablets QD (in the morning) with a meal without regard to fat or calorie content plus weight- based ribavirin for 12 weeks. [†] =hepatitis C virus, HIV=human immunodeficiency virus, QD=once daily.
+TII Safety and efficacy have not been established.
+Tablet: 12.5/75/5 0 mg